geoscience-community-codes/spatial_density/README.md

 Once cpan is configured attempt to install each PDL module, individually.
 >cpan> install PDL::Lite

 This installation might fail initally, if some dependencies are missing.
-Keep careful watch of the output for clues for missing libraries or other perl dependencies.
+Keep careful watch of the output for clues for missing system libraries or other perl packages.
 The failure message is usually near the end of the output.
-Required perl packages are installed automatically.
-If a system library is needed, install this library and then retry the cpan install.
+Required perl packages are often installed automatically.
+If a system library is needed, install this library and then retry the cpan installation.
 Sometimes, it is necessay to type:
 >clean <module-name>

 before trying to install a second time.
 This installation could take a long time if you have never installed any packages using cpan.
 A '?' at the cpan prompt gives the cpan help menu: